rihokirss/ProxmoxSnapshots/README.md

 1. **Installing jq**

    `jq` is a lightweight and flexible command-line JSON processor.
 It's required for parsing JSON responses in the script.
-Here's how to install `jq` on different Linux distributions:

    ```bash
    sudo apt update